-This year, National Animal Disaster Preparedness Day is on May 11th and it’s a day meant to bring awareness to the importance of creating a plan of what to do in a natural disaster for not only your human family but also your pets.
+National Animal Disaster Preparedness Day is a day meant to bring awareness to the importance of creating a plan of what to do in a natural disaster for not only your human family but also your pets.
 Hurricanes, tornadoes, floods, and earthquakes happen around the world every year and can cause chaos and confusion in communities, especially when an evacuation is required.

 By creating an emergency plan in advance and including a plan for your pets in that plan, you can ensure that you’ll be prepared for the unknown, especially in the case you need to leave your home quickly.

 There are a number of ways you can prepare for a disaster with your pets:

 Create an emergency supply kit for your pet in an easy to carry bag.
 If possible, consider making two kits – one in case you stay in your home and a smaller one in case you have to evacuate.